top of page

 9:30am-1pm PST

-Thought leaders from business and academia will come together to discuss the road to net zero, and the part that cities have to play across a range of industries.
+Thought leaders from business and academia came together in-person and online to discuss the road to net zero, and the part that cities have to play across a range of industries.

 Smart & Sustainable Cities: